hliangzhao/Face-Liveness-Detection/readme.md

 `CASIA_FASD`;
 `REPLAY-ATTACK`.

 The features and datasets are combined with each other in different ways by setting control groups.
-The detals can be found [here](https://github.com/NarcissusHliangZhao/Face-Liveness-Detection/tree/master/version/Matlab).
+The details can be found [here](https://github.com/NarcissusHliangZhao/Face-Liveness-Detection/tree/master/version/Matlab).

 ## Version
 Face Liveness Detection is published in 3 languages.